 Once you get the hang of it, making overnight sourdough bread is a simple thing to add into your schedule…and it tastes delicious!

 I love to make food the old fashioned way without lots of extra accessories.
 In this blog post, I’ll give you step-by-step instructions on how to make overnight sourdough bread without all the extras.
 I think you’ll fall in love with this simple sourdough bread – like grandma used to make!
+You won’t have to look for sourdough bread recipes ever again!

 Is overnight sourdough bread better for you?

 A long fermentation sourdough bread gives time for the bacteria and yeast in the culture to go to work eating up the gluten and carbs in your flour.
-Because of this, many people who have sensitivities to gluten can often eat sourdough without issues. *This does not apply to people with gluten allergies, like those with Celiac *
+Because of this, many people who have sensitivities to gluten can often eat sourdough without issues. *This does not apply to people with true gluten allergies, like those with Celiac *

+Sourdough also works to break down the phytic acid in the flour, making it more easily digestible.
 Additionally, my husband is diabetic, and when I bake things with sourdough and ferment them overnight like my sourdough pancakes or sourdough burger buns, they don’t affect his sugar as strongly!

-Tools you’ll need for overnight sourdough bread
+Tools you’ll need for easy overnight sourdough bread

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.